gokayokutucu/lycia/DEVELOPERS.md

 Understanding `MessageId` and `CorrelationId` is essential for building traceable and idempotent saga workflows in Lycia.

 - **MessageId**
-  - A unique identifier for the individual message instance.
+  - A unique identifier for the individual message instance
-  - May remain the same or change across publish/retry/replay depending on the transport.
+  - May remain the same or change across publish/retry/replay depending on the transport
-  - Used for deduplication, logging, tracing, and replay logic.
+  - Used for deduplication, logging, tracing, and replay logic
   - Answers: *“Is this message uniquely identifiable?”*

 - **CorrelationId**
-  - Used to group multiple messages as part of a single saga or business workflow.
+  - Used to group multiple messages as part of a single saga or business workflow
-  - For example, `OrderCreated` → `OrderShipped` → `OrderDelivered` may share the same `CorrelationId`.
+  - For example, `OrderCreated` → `OrderShipped` → `OrderDelivered` may share the same `CorrelationId`
-  - Used for tracing, distributed logging, and Saga correlation.
+  - Used for tracing, distributed logging, and Saga correlation
   - Answers: *“Which workflow or saga does this message belong to?”*

 ---